SFU-CMPT-201/a2-pub/README.md

 is because we have installed a *linter* called [ShellCheck](https://www.shellcheck.net/).
 A linter is a program that analyzes code and reports errors, bugs, and suggestions.
-It is a very common programming tool and you are highly encouraged to use it for all programming tasks, regardless of the language you use.
+It is a very common programming tool and you are highly encouraged to use it for all programming tasks, regardless of the language and the editor you use.
 Using a linter, you can learn a lot about writing clean and reliable code and following best practices.
 In fact, we have installed Neovim linters for C/C++ as well, as you will see in later assignments.

 ### Activities for `2.
 Variables`